 Salary and Career Info for a Petroleum Landman

 Petroleum landmen work for gas and oil exploration companies.
-Their chief responsibility is getting permission to drill new wells, which includes drafting contracts, negotiating deals with individuals and companies and ensuring compliance with governmental regulations.
-At one time, no formal education was required to become a petroleum landman; however, most people entering the field today have an undergraduate degree in business, energy management or a related field.
+Their chief responsibility is getting permission to drill new wells, which includes drafting contracts, negotiating deals with individuals and companies, and ensuring compliance with governmental regulations.
+Most people entering the field today have an undergraduate degree in business, energy management, or a related field.
+They can get also industry certification through the American Association of Professional Landmen.

 Petroleum Landman Salary Information